LADSoft/OrangeC/src/doc/oasm/Token Type Classification Conditionals.md

 ### Token Type Classification Conditionals

-> The Token Type Classification conditionals are used in [Conditional Processing](Conditional%20Processing.md).
+>     ace;">The Token Type Classification conditionals are used in [Conditional Processing](Conditional%20Processing.md).
 They take a character stream, and determine what kind of token the assembler will think it would be if it were to assemble the stream as part of processing an instruction or directive.
 This is useful for example within multiline macro definitions, to change the behavior of a macro based on the type of data in one or more of the arguments.
 Token Type classification directives can detect one of three types of token:  labels, numbers, and strings.

 #### %ifid

   **%ifid** is a _%if-style conditional_ that detects if the token could be a label, and processes the following block if it is.

->> %ifid  myLabel
+>     ace;">>     ace;">%ifid  myLabel
->     mov eax,3
+>     ace;">    mov eax,3
-> %endif
+>     ace;">%endif

  would result in the mov statement being assembled because myLabel matches a character sequence that could be used in a label.
 It does not matter if myLabel has actually been defined; the fact that it could be assembled as a label is all that is needed.